NBA All-Star Weekend Betting

 How It Works: Introduced in 2003, the Skills Challenge is a three-round obstacle course competition that tests passing, dribbling, and three-point-shooting skills.
 Think of it as Wipeout for mutants.

-How to Bet: Select the one player from the Skills Challenge’s eight-man field that you think will win.
+How to Bet: Select the one player that you think will win the Skills Challenge.
 Sportsbooks rank the players according to their chances and popularity, assigning odds that reflect their likelihood to win the event and attract betting action.
 In 2017, one popular betting site selected Celtics guard Isaiah Thomas as their favorite at +200, meaning his implied probability to win the event was 33.3%.
 The eventual winner was Knicks unicorn Kristaps Porzingis, who was given +1200 odds, which carried a 7.7% implied probability.

-It’s easy to dismiss the big men winning once as a fluke, but two wins in two years is starting to feel like a trend.
+It’s easy to dismiss the big men winning once as a fluke, but two wins in two years is probably not a coincidence.
 Keep your mind open when deciding who to bet on in the Skills Challenge, and don’t dismiss the pivots.
 Their size and strength are far from their only skills.

 All-Star Weekend can be an excellent introduction to the world of NBA betting.
-If you’re looking for an overview of basketball betting more generally, visit our NBA betting primer this article to get a primer on NBA betting to learn how to make your very first wager.
+If you’re looking for an overview of basketball betting more generally, visit our NBA betting guide to get a primer on NBA betting to learn how to make your very first wager.